 In addition to ensuring that accrual targets are met, protocol teams also are responsible for ensuring that accrual targets are not substantially exceeded.
-During the study accrual period, based on both the site-generated and SDMC-generated accrual reports, the Protocol Chair(s) and biostatistician, together with the LOC CRM and SDMC CDM, are responsible for proactively addressing potential over-enrollment and under-enrollment issues.
-Accrual and over-enrollment/under-enrollment issues are discussed during routine protocol team conference calls, meetings, etc. Toward the end of the accrual period the Protocol Chair(s) and biostatistician take the lead in determining with the protocol team whether to allow eligible participants who initiate, but do not complete, the study screening process before the accrual target was met to complete the screening process and enroll in the study after the accrual target was met.
+During the study accrual period, based on both the site-generated and SDMC-generated accrual reports, the protocol team leadership is responsible for proactively addressing potential over-enrollment and under-enrollment issues.
+Toward the end of the accrual period the protocol team leadership takes the lead in determining whether to allow eligible participants who initiate, but do not complete, the study screening process before the accrual target was met to complete the screening process and enroll in the study after the accrual target was met.
 In most cases, over-enrollment greater than 5% of the target study sample size or more than 50 participants - whichever is smaller - should not occur.
-Protocol teams should consult the HPTN Study Monitoring Committee (SMC) if higher rates of over-enrollment are to be considered and should seek approval from the HPTN EC and local regulatory authorities.
-The LOC CRM maintains documentation of this consultation in the LOC study implementation files.
+Protocol teams should consult the HPTN Study Monitoring Committee (SMC) if higher rates of over-enrollment are to be considered.

-Over-enrollment is not permitted as a means to "make up for" participant loss-to-follow-up, unless specifically directed by the SMC, EC or the DAIDS Data and Safety Monitoring Board (DSMB).
+Over-enrollment is not permitted to "make up for" participant loss-to-follow-up, unless specifically directed by the SMC, Executive Committee (EC) or the Data and Safety Monitoring Board (DSMB).
 Adjustments to the sample size initially estimated in the study protocol may be made at the recommendation of the SMC, EC and/or the study DSMB, based on actual event rates observed among enrolled participants.
 If the sample size required to achieve the power specified in the study protocol is adjusted per recommendation of the SMC, EC or DSMB, the over-enrollment specifications will then apply to the final adjusted sample size.